Adult Volunteer Opportunities

 The Arts Commission encourages artistic and cultural development and ensures the arts play a significant role in the community's welfare and educational experience.

 Send applications by email, U.S. Mail, or hand deliver to City Hall.
+The application period will remain open until the positions are filled.

 Become a Student Representative to City Committees!